porsager/postgres/README.md

 `Number` in javascript is only able to represent 2<sup>53</sup>-1 safely which means that types in PostgreSQLs like `bigint` and `numeric` won't fit into `Number`.

 Since Node.js v10.4 we can use [`BigInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) to match the PostgreSQL type `bigint` which is returned for eg. `count(*)`.
-Unfortunately it doesn't work with `JSON.stringify` out of the box, so Postgres.js will return it as a string.
+Unfortunately, it doesn't work with `JSON.stringify` out of the box, so Postgres.js will return it as a string.

 If you want to use `BigInt` you can add this custom type: